Glucose chewable tablets

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of glucose chewable tablets:

 Store glucose chewable tablets at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep glucose chewable tablets out of the reach of children and away from pets.

 - If you have any questions about glucose chewable tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Glucose chewable tablets is to be used only by the patient for whom it is prescribed.
+- Glucose chewable tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.